aws/amazon-chime-sdk-js/demos/browser/README.md

 Browser demo applications are located in the `app` folder.
 Current demos are:

-* `meeting` - incorporates all functionality into a videoconferencing application with a Bootstrap user interface
+* `meetingV2` (default) - incorporates all functionality into a videoconferencing application with a Bootstrap user interface and content share functionality
-* `meetingV2` (default) - A similar demo app to `meeting` with content share functionality
 * `meetingReadinessChecker` - Meeting readiness checker app helps developers ensure that end-users can join Amazon Chime SDK meetings from their devices

 To run a specific demo application use: